Bankruptcy of FTX: Collapse and further rescue attempts

 Though Bankman-Fried said that FTX.US customers did not have reason to worry on Twitter on 10 November, employees began attempting to sell assets belonging to the firm on the same day.
 These assets include stock-clearing company Embed Financial Technologies and the naming rights to FTX Arena.
 Disagreements emerged between remaining executives, with Bankman-Fried and FTX COO Constance Wang resisting urges from Ryne Miller, a member of FTX US's legal team, to end trading on the exchanges.
 Bankman-Fried continued to seek funding even as Miller informed other executives that he believed there was a "0%" chance of securing further investment.
 Miller and other executives asked Bankman-Fried to cede control of FTX US to them, which he resisted.
 On 11 November, Bankman-Fried announced that he had filed FTX US for bankruptcy along with FTX and Alameda.
 Bankman-Fried continued to seek capital for FTX after the bankruptcy, and claimed without evidence that a potential backer had emerged soon after the filing.

 On 12 November, anonymous sources cited by the Wall Street Journal said Alameda CEO Caroline Ellison disclosed to other Alameda employees that she, Sam Bankman-Fried, Gary Wang, and Nishad Singh knew that client deposits were transferred from FTX to Alameda.
 An anonymous source cited by the New York Times on 14 November said the same.
 Anonymous sources cited by the Wall Street Journal said the funds were used in part to pay back loans Alameda had taken to make investments.
 On 10 November, the Securities Commission of the Bahamas froze the assets of one of FTX's subsidiaries, FTX Digital Markets Ltd, "and related parties", and provisionally appointed an attorney as liquidator.
 Japan's Financial Services Agency ordered FTX Japan to suspend some operations.
 The company's Australian subsidiary was placed under administration.

 On the same day, a team running the FTX Future Fund, a charitable group bankrolled by Bankman-Fried, announced their collective resignations.
 Future Fund had committed $160 million in charitable grants and investments by 1 September of that year.

 Bankruptcy

+I have over 40 years of legal and restructuring experience.
+I have been the Chief Restructuring Officer or Chief Executive Officer in several of the largest corporate failures in history.
+I have supervised situations involving allegations of criminal activity and malfeasance (Enron).
+I have supervised situations involving novel financial structures (Enron and Residential Capital) and cross-border asset recovery and maximization (Nortel and Overseas Shipholding)…

+Never in my career have I seen such a complete failure of corporate controls and such a complete absence of trustworthy financial information as occurred here.
+From compromised systems integrity and faulty regulatory oversight abroad, to the concentration of control in the hands of a very small group of inexperienced, unsophisticated and potentially compromised individuals, this situation is unprecedented.